Skip to Content

 ls -alh this lists all files and folders + permissions and sizes in a readable format

-cd this is the change directory command used in conjunection with a folder name like this: cd users/foo/ this would take to to the foo directory
+cd this is the change directory command used in conjunection with a folder name like this: cd users/foo/

 cd .. this cd command will bring you back one directory in the path